Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Action Survivor: Before he discovered the Super Saiyan transformation, he would often be rescued from dangerous situations by sheer luck or thanks to someone else's assistance.

 - Bring My Brown Pants: Often goes into panic mode when in dangerous situations.

 - Canon Foreigner: So far he's only appeared in a GT TV special, and not in the manga.

-- Disappeared Dad: His father is never really mentioned at all.
+- Disappeared Dad: Goku Jr.'s father is never really mentioned at all.

-- Hereditary Hairstyle: Seems to me a common trait in the family.
+- Hereditary Hairstyle: This seems to be a common trait in the family.